Broccoli Salad

 Instructions

 - Bring a big pot of water to a boil and season it heavily with salt, like you would a pasta water.
-If you taste a spoonful, it should taste like the ocean.
+If you taste a spoonful, it should taste as salty as the ocean.

 - Add the broccoli florets to the water and cook for 60 seconds, until bright green in color.